 Scannur replaces the clipboard, the barcode scanner and the photo-search tool with a single app that runs on the warehouse floor and a Laravel backend that scales with the business.
 It is the kind of custom software development that maps to one team's exact workflow.

 On-device reads for EAN, UPC, Code 128, QR and Data Matrix.
-Camera reads, app responds, no extra taps.
+The camera reads, the app responds, and there are no extra taps between scanning a code and seeing the item.

-Point at a shelf.
-Scannur draws bounding boxes, lists what it saw and lets the operator accept or discard.
+Point the camera at a shelf and Scannur draws bounding boxes, lists what it saw and lets the operator accept or discard each detected item — useful for quick visual counts.

-Purchase orders, stock-takes and categories live on top of the item library.
-One source of truth, no retyping.
+Purchase orders, stock-takes and receiving lists all sit on top of the item library.
+One source of truth means no retyping between tools — Monday's stock-take flows into Friday's order without anyone re-entering a number.

 A manager edits an item on the left phone while a floor worker scans a barcode on the right.
 Both views update against the same PostgreSQL catalog in real time.